 Most aires in France will have a shop/ bar/ cafe within easy walking distance.
 Walking to get fresh French bread in the morning is one of our favourite things about motorhoming around France.

-What facilities do French Aires have?
+What facilities do aires in France have?

 They often (but not always!) have facilities such as: